G Suite bundles a lot of great stuff.

 I love a good deal.

-Less money spent on a software tool means more money to invest elsewhere in my business.
+Less money spent on software means more money to invest elsewhere in my business.

 One of the lessons that I’ve had to learn is that it’s possible to lose dollars trying to chase cents.
 It’s especially easy to lose sight of the big picture when trying to get a good deal on software.

-These days, I’m more inclined to pay for software that completely solves a problem for me.
-A simple subscription that handles all my company email, allows me to easily manage email accounts for my company, gives me a complete set of office software, and space to store documents, that’s a pretty good deal.
+These days, I’m more inclined to pay for software that completely solves a problem.
+A simple subscription that handles all my company email, allows me to easily manage user accounts for my company, gives me a complete set of office software, and space to store documents is a pretty good deal.
 Lots of problems go away instantly by purchasing G Suite.
 It’s cases like these where I make sure not to lose sight of the bigger win.

 My rule for buying an office suite is that it’s completely worth it as long as I have 2 or more employees that need company email accounts.
-Yes, I know how to hack things together in order to get G Suite for free but once I have a few employees to manage, the convenience easily outweighs the nominal cost of paying for it.
-Trying to jump through all those extra hoops to save a few dollars every month just isn’t worth it for me.
+Yes, I know how to hack things together in order to get G Suite for free.
+But once I have a few employees to manage, the convenience easily outweighs the nominal cost of paying for it.
+Trying to jump through all those extra hoops to save a few dollars every month isn’t worth it.

 At that point, I always get an office suite.

 G Suite isn’t the only option out there, Microsoft’s Office 365 competes with G Suite directly with an offer that’s very similar.
 We have an entire breakdown of G Suite vs Office 365 here.
 Personally, I prefer G Suite.
 It also gets much higher user satisfaction scores than Office 365 does.

 Get G Suite for Free By Piecing it Together Yourself

 You can get access to all the G Suite products and a company email if you’re willing to do some extra work yourself.